 ‘It is a time of prayer, reflection and chanting, a time to see the personal challenges of life from a different perspective’

 Quote from ‘Time to be Holy’ by Swami Sivananda Radha.

-Satsang is offered after the last class of the month, and after Saturday afternoon workshops.
+Satsang is offered after the Hatha Yoga class on Tuesday evening, from 7.30-8.15, and after Saturday afternoon workshops.

 Satsang is nondenominational, and open to all traditions.
 All are welcome.